cc-a/unit_static_analyser/README.md

 ### Classes

-Both attributes and methods can be annotated be with units:
+Both attributes and methods can be annotated with units:

 ```python
 class A: